July 31st

 Meaning of the subhAShita:

-Fragrance in gold; fruit in sugarcane; big flowers too in sandalwood; an educated who is rich; a king who lives forever - (alas!) there were no counsellors for the creator earlier!
+Fragrance in gold; fruit in sugarcane; big flowers too in sandalwood; an educated who is rich; a king who lives forever—(alas!) there were no counselors for the creator earlier!

 Commentary:

-This poet is suggesting ideas for the Creator (Brahma) that would have been nice additions to the creation itself!
-Shouldn't He have created the world like this poet's suggestions?
+This poet is giving ideas to the Creator (Brahma) which would have been nice additions to creation itself!
+Shouldn't He have created the world as this poet suggests?!

-• Sugarcane is definitely sweet, but what if it bore edible fruit that carried its sweetness!
-The sweetness would then be readily accessible to everyone.
+• Sugarcane is definitely sweet, but what if it bore edible fruit that carried its sweetness?!
+The sweetness would then be readily accessible to everyone rather than having to bite the fibers to extract its sweetness.

 • Riches make one's life easy and comfortable.
-However, what if the educated were bestowed with lots of wealth?
+However, what if the educated person were bestowed with lots of wealth?!
 Hopefully, they would put their wealth to good use!
-He would have the best of both worlds and hence, an envious life.
+He would have the best of both worlds and hence an envious life.

 • A good king is a rare find.
-What if such a leader lived forever?
-There would be no worries for the future or unanticipated anarchy.
+What if such a leader lived forever?!
+There would be no worries for the future or unanticipated anarchy in the country.

 pada vigrahaH: